-We Are All Made Of Stars was a multi art form project involving Slough based artists and local residents co creating work that was shared at ‘pop up’ venues across the town.
+We Are All Made Of Stars was a multi art form project involving Slough Museum and local artists and residents co creating work shared at ‘pop up’ venues across the town.

-Anna produced the events and worked with the resident Herschel Arms writers group to co-create performance poetry inspired by astronomy, the universe and 18th century scientific pioneer Caroline Herschel.
+Anna produced the series of outdoor arts and heritage led events and worked with the resident Herschel Arms writers group to co-create performance poetry inspired by astronomy, the universe and 18th century scientific pioneer Caroline Herschel.

 The local Age UK choir and The Curve choir worked with musician and composer Rob Harris to co-create pieces inspired by the music of William Herschel and his sister and soloist Caroline, both distinguished, talented musicians as well as astronomers.

-We shared all resulting artwork at the NFER Grounds; on and around Herschel Street and at The Herschel Arms Pub.
+We shared all resulting artwork at private grounds The Mere; on and around Herschel Street and at in the the Herschel Arms pub garden.
 As part of the national Big (Lunar) Lunch and The Great Get Together in memory of Jo Cox MP – we held an open air picnic and performances for twilight attendance.
 This meant that people observing Ramadan could take part in this celebration of togetherness, created to demonstrate that there is more that unites than divides us, or that ‘We Are All Made of Stars’.

-We Are All Made of Stars was supported by Creative Junction and Arts Council England.
+We Are All Made of Stars was supported by Slough Borough Council and Arts Council England.